Dre Campbell Farm

 Other vegetables that need calcium also benefit from it.
 These include chard, cauliflower, spinach, amaranth, and broccoli.

-Try incorporating some powdered or crushed eggshells and coffee grounds when planting tomatoes.
-Coffee grounds combined with the shells should give your tomato plants a good start.
+Try incorporating some powdered or crushed eggshells and coffee grounds into the soil when planting tomatoes.
+Combining coffee grounds with the shells should give your tomato plants a good start.

 Eggshells also help roses become sturdier.
 They will give your new rose plants a much-needed boost of calcium.